sbyrnes321/audio-respiratory-droplets/README.md

 ## Would this proposal compromise phone battery life?

-As best as I can tell (and I'm not an expert), no. I hear that audio processing is not computationally intensive.
-The "Hey Siri" functionality runs 24/7 on many phones without noticeable battery drain (although maybe that's an imperfect comparison because I hear they use special hardware for that?).

-It's also entirely reasonable to process a 1-second sample of audio every 30 seconds (for example).
-That would reduce battery drain and still be a lot better than nothing.
+I'm not an expert, but I'm cautiously optimistic.
+I see two paths.

+Most plausibly, we can duty-cycle—for example, process a 1-second sample of audio every 60 seconds.
+That would still be better than nothing.
+Remember, the threshold for declaring a contact is typically 15 minutes, so there would be 15 opportunities to catch someone speaking, if anyone is speaking.
+And if people are speaking very occasionally, well, that's less respiratory droplets than if people are speaking near-continuously.
+So classifying that as "low respiratory droplets" is not necessarily wrong.

+More ambitiously, the analysis could be done on the phone's low-power coprocessor.
+[That's how the "Hey Siri" functionality works](https://www.cultofmac.com/509163/apple-reveals-ai-magic-behind-hey-siri/).
+I think this would require more development effort, so is probably unlikely to happen.

 ## How do you tell TV or music from live people?